 What to check in the field mapping step

-Why Your Email Column Is Empty
+Why Your Email Column is Empty

 You cannot export phone numbers at all.
 LinkedIn does not include phone numbers in any export.
 Free account or Premium.
 This is a hard platform limit, not a configuration issue.